Calf Muscle Pain

 Your calves might hurt when running as you may have an injury such as a strain or tear.
 However, many other reasons you might experience pain when running are less common.

 Compartment syndrome is a condition where fluid can build up under a band of tissue.
 The skin will usually look pale, and the individual can feel pins and needles or numbness on the skin as well as pain.
 Often the muscle will be affected and may not feel as strong, or it might not be able to function at all.

 A DVT is usually felt as extreme tightness and pain in the calf that worsens as the intensity and duration of the activity increases.
 This is most common when an individual has been inactive for an extended period, such as a long-haul flight or following surgery.
 There is usually a change in colour of the calf, making it look red or dark on the skin, and it will be swollen.

 Other causes include issues with blood clotting, smoking, being overweight, severe dehydration, varicose veins, cancer or heart failure.

 It does not help recovery from a calf injury if the demand for the recovering tissue is too high.
-Therefore the severity of the injury will guide what is good to do in terms of activity.
+Therefore, the severity of the injury will guide what is best to be done in terms of activity.

 In a less severe injury in a strong individual, it may be okay to have calf pain running slowly on flat, level ground but not to run fast or uphill.
-Someone less well conditioned or with a more severe injury may be better off not running.
+Less-conditioned calf muscles with a more severe injury may be better off not running.

 Sometimes, it is best to rest the muscle completely, and a Physical Therapist might advise you to use crutches for some time.

-A good rule to follow is not to run if you don’t know what exactly is hurt or why.
+A good rule is not to run if you don’t know what is hurt or why.
 Without knowing this, you won’t know if you are doing more harm or not.
-It is best to see your physiotherapist, doctor or physician to assess this and ensure that you follow the best treatment to recover.
+It is best to see your physiotherapist, doctor or physician to assess this and ensure you follow the best treatment to recover.